-It’s not back-to-school-time in our backyard yet!
+Now that the 4th of July has passed, summer has truly begun in Seattle.
 The sun is shining, the BBQ is fired-up, and a wild game of badminton is underway.
-The players and onlookers are thirsty and I’ve got just the thing.
+The players and onlookers are thirsty, and I’ve got just the thing.
 This refreshing lemonade is perfect for hot summer afternoons like these.
-The soothing taste of fragrant basil and the zesty flavor of ruby-red Aleppo Pepper create a delicious, thirst quenching treat.
+The soothing taste of fragrant basil and the zesty flavor of ruby-red Aleppo pepper create a delicious, thirst quenching treat.
 The simple syrup can be used to make wonderful cocktails as well.
-Many thanks to Carol Peterman of SpiceCare for sharing her recipe with us.
+Many thanks to our good friend Carol Peterman for sharing her recipe with us.

-Garnish - sprigs of fresh basil and slices of lemon
+- Sprigs of fresh basil and slices of lemon (for garnish)

 Thank you to our good friend and spice goddess, Carol Peterman of TableFare, for this fantastic recipe!